evert/evert.github.com/_posts/2023/2023-02-13-node-changelog-cli-tool.md

 In Node 19 new test reporters will be shipped, but I haven't tested this yet.

-Frankly, after using this I don't know why I would use Mocha anymore.
-I'm sure it has some nice features and benefits, but I write a ton of tests and I don't think there's anything I need beyond what Node is already providing here.
+Frankly, after using this I don't know if would use Mocha anymore.
+I've been using probably over a decade, and it has some nice features and benefits, for the kinds of tests I write (and I write a lot), I think there's anything I need beyond what Node is offering here.

 Some links: